-Net cash provided by operating activities was US\$894.6 million for the year ended December 31, 2014, compared to US\$1,151.9 million for the year ended December 31, 2013.
-The decrease in net cash provided by operating activities was mainly due to decline in underlying operating performance as described in the foregoing section and increased working capital for the operations.
-Net cash provided by operating activities was US\$1,151.9 million for the year ended December 31, 2013, compared to US\$950.2 million for the year ended December 31, 2012.
-The increase in net cash provided in operating activities was mainly attributable to strong growth in underlying operating performance.
+Net cash provided by operating activities was US\$522.0 million for the year ended December 31, 2015, compared to US\$894.6 million for the year ended December 31, 2014.
+The decrease in net cash provided by operating activities was mainly due to decline in underlying operating performance as described in the foregoing section net with decreased working capital for the operations.
+Net cash provided by operating activities was US\$894.6 million for the year ended December 31, 2014, compared to US\$1,151.9 million for the year ended December 31, 2014, compared to US\$1,151.9 million for the year ended December 31, 2014, compared to US\$1,151.9 million for the year ended December 31, 2013.
+The decrease in net cash provided by operating activities was mainly due to decline in underlying operating performance, as described in the foregoing section, and increased working capital for the operations.